mhipszki/eslint-formatter-summary/README.md

 Having this _summary_ overview can give us the opportunity e.g. to consider suppressing certain rules for now and bringing them back in later when we are ready to fix them.

-## Supported Node versions

-The project came alive with the specific intention to support all Node.js version from `v4.x` as this formatter is supposed to be an _enabler for most projects_ and does not want to stand in the way by supporting only the latest Node.js versions.

-Supported Node.js versions are the _latest_:

-- stable
-- LTS
-- v9
-- v8
-- v7
-- v6
-- v5
-- v4

-The distribution version targets Node.js `v4` and should work on this version and above.

-## Supported ESLint versions

-`ESLint` versions are supported from `v4` onwards, although `eslint-formatter-summary` may also work with lower versions of ESLint.
-Please open an issue if you need support for other versions of ESLint.

 ## Output format

 With the default ESLint formatter you might get several thousands of lines of failing rules in various files in the output e.g.:

 <img width="715" alt="eslint-output-example-default" src="https://user-images.githubusercontent.com/220661/28670749-ff50aae6-72d1-11e7-8458-da73ae458cd2.png">

-The summary formatter simply aggregates the ESLint result _by rule_ and shows the following output instead:
+The Summary Formatter simply aggregates the ESLint results _by rule_ and shows the following output instead:

 <img width="715" alt="eslint-output-example-summary" src="https://user-images.githubusercontent.com/220661/28670748-ff4cff36-72d1-11e7-8fc0-b0d6a12c69ea.png">